Jayden-Briffa/thecaloriecounter/kcal-app/README.md

 # Overview

 This is my first real project made with React.
-It was bootstrapped using CRA to solidify my React knowledge and make it easier for me to track my calories.
+It was originally bootstrapped using CRA to solidify my React knowledge and make it easier for me to track my calories.

-## Commands
-+ npm build
-+ npm start
+I have since moved to Vite for benefits like improved startup time.

+Wrangler is used to support SPA performance, largely in allowing users to reload on paths other than '/' and the worker file is therefore very minimalistic.

 # Pages

 ## Dashboard
-+ View calories over time in the past 10 days
++ View calories over time in the past selected number of days
-+ See average calories in the past 10 days
++ See average calories in the past selected number of days
 + Change how many days before the present are considered and shown

 ## My Foods